borgbackup/borg/docs/development.rst

 Creating standalone binaries
 ----------------------------

-Make sure you have everything built and installed (including llfuse and fuse).
+Make sure you have everything built and installed (including fuse stuff).
 When using the Vagrant VMs, pyinstaller will already be installed.

 With virtual env activated::